-I wanted to create a podcast like this because there is so much hidden curriculum, so to speak, when it comes to navigating faculty life, and we may not always have mentors in our academic life who are well positioned to prepare us for the ins and outs of being a professor.
-So I wanted to provide a resource like this to those folx who may not have as much access to academic social capital.
+I wanted to create a podcast like this because there is so much hidden curriculum, so to speak, when it comes to navigating faculty life.
+I wanted to provide a resource like this to those folx to supplement advice received from their doctoral mentors.

 To listen, stream the podcast episodes directly from the “Advice for New Counseling Psychology Faculty: A Podcast” podcast webpage.
 You can also jump to a specific episode using the links below: